The language of meditation

 Allow yourself to “feel with” someone who is presenting a challenge with Sally Kempton’s online meditation, Making Peace in a Relationship.

 Being a little fake is not always the worst thing.
-If you’re dwelling in a negative headspace and just can’t seem to get yourself out, go ahead and “fake it till you make it.”
-Though it’s been given a modern spin, this mindset was actually introduced thousands of years ago in a concept called the pratipaksa bhavanas, or the practices of cultivating the opposite.
-The idea is that when we encounter a not-so-comfortable feeling, sometimes just a few rounds of practicing the opposite feeling can kick us onto a different track.
+If you find yourself stuck in a negative headspace and can’t seem to break free, try “faking it till you make it.”
+Though this modern mindset might seem contemporary, it’s actually rooted in an ancient concept known as pratipaksa bhavanas, or the practices of cultivating the opposite.
+This idea suggests that when we encounter an uncomfortable feeling, practicing the opposite feeling for a few rounds can help shift us onto a more positive path.

-The next time you’re feeling envious, give it a try.
-And if mudita doesn’t make you feel great, well…fake it till you make it!
+The next time you feel envious, give mudita a try.
+And if it doesn’t work immediately, remember: “fake it till you make it”!
 David Wagner’s Web of Love online meditation will get you started.

-Many dedicated yoga students are familiar with these Divine Abodes, as they are found in the popular “Yoga Sutras of Patanjali.”
-It’s interesting to note that in his text, Patanjali presents the word as upeksa, with a long “a,” which indicates a feminine, rather than masculine declension.
-This was not necessary and no accident either.
-Patanjali chose the feminine as a nod to the historical Samkhya Philosophy, which described an eternal play between masculine and feminine energies.
-While the masculine is represented by consciousness and the feminine is embodied by matter, it is only when the feminine SEES HERSELF that actualization happens.
+Many dedicated yoga students are familiar with these Divine Abodes, as described in the popular “Yoga Sutras of Patanjali.”
+Notably, Patanjali uses the term ‘upeksa’ with a long ‘a,’ indicating a feminine rather than masculine declension.
+This choice was deliberate and significant, reflecting the historical Samkhya Philosophy, which describes an eternal play between masculine and feminine energies.
+In this philosophy, the masculine represents consciousness while the feminine embodies matter.
+Actualization occurs only when the feminine recognizes herself.

 Catch a glimpse of upeksa on your mat with Felicia Tomasko’s Restorative online yoga practice, Cultivate Equanimity.

-As we’re all beginning a new decade and asking ourselves the big questions, it’s important to reevaluate how we’ve invested our time and reexamine our value systems.
-What differences do you really want your practice to make?
-Is your practice working for you and those around you?
-Is it working for the greater good?
-If you can answer yes to any of the above, you’ve most likely been practicing the Brahmaviharas all along.
+As we enter a new decade and reflect on our lives, it is crucial to reassess how we have spent our time and examine our value systems.
+Consider what impact you want your practice to have.
+Is your practice benefiting you and those around you?
+Is it contributing to the greater good?
+If you can answer yes to any of these questions, it is likely that you have been practicing the Brahmaviharas effectively all along.

 Ready to invite the Sublime States into your practice?
 We suggest the following classes: